 Earning Your GED in the State of Michigan

-The five subject tests, which can take about 7.5 hours to complete, cover language arts-reading, language arts-writing, social studies, science and mathematics.
-Michigan offers the tests in English, Spanish and French.
+The four subject tests, which can take about 7.5 hours to complete, cover science, social studies, mathematical reasoning, and reasoning through language arts.
+Michigan offers the tests in English and Spanish.
 The tests are only available in person and you will not be able to take them online.

-Most of the tests are in multiple-choice format, while the language arts-writing portion includes an essay.
+The exam consists of multiple-choice questions, reading tasks, short answer, and extended response questions.
 Only part of the mathematics exam allows the use of a calculator.

 Eligibility and Registration

 Michigan requires you to be 18 years old at the time of testing and that your high school class have already graduated.
-You may register at your local testing center.
+Individuals who are 16 years of age may be eligible for the exam if certain criteria are met.
+You may register at www.GED.com.
 You may also contact your local adult education program or call the Office of Adult Education for more information.
-Testing fees vary between testing centers.

 Scoring and Retesting

-In order to pass the GED test, Michigan requires that you get an average of 450 across all five tests, with no individual test score below 410.
-Your total score will need to be at least 2250.
+In order to pass the GED test, Michigan requires that you get at least a score of 150 on each of the four sections.
 Michigan awards the High School Equivalency Certificate to test takers who successfully pass the test.

 If you fail one of the tests, you may retake it at the discretion of the chief examiner.
-However, it is recommended that you enroll in a preparatory program and wait six months before retesting.
-Preparatory supplies, as well as online GED practice tests, can be found on ACE's website.
+Preparatory supplies, as well as online GED practice tests, can be found on the GED Testing Service's website.